isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/contentowner.md

 |:-----|:-----|
 |[RightsManagementLicenseData](rightsmanagementlicensedata.md) <br/> |Especifica informações sobre a licença de gerenciamento de direitos.  <br/> |

-## <a name="text-value"></a>Text value
+## <a name="text-value"></a>Valor de texto

-O valor de texto do elemento ContentOwner é uma cadeia de caracteres que especifica a data de validade do conteúdo.
+O valor de texto do elemento ContentOwner é uma cadeia de caracteres que especifica a data de vencimento do conteúdo.

 ## <a name="remarks"></a>Comentários